 Her book of literary criticism, Mundos alternos y artísticos en Vargas Llosa (Iberoamericana Vervuert 2012), focuses upon the visual and interartistic elements in the narrative of Mario Vargas Llosa, the Peruvian 2010 Nobel recipient.
 This book explores the function of the visual in conjunction with the concept of “small worlds” stemming from characters’ interiority and their ability to invent, dream and construct possible worlds, which converts them into fictional authors and oftentimes virtual artists.
 Mundos alternos underlines the cultural context of the erotic imagination and its role in artistic creation as well as in the development of individual thinking and the articulation of power struggles

-Her critical essays on Vargas Llosa and on numerous Spanish and Latin American authors have appeared in refereed journals such as Revista de Estudios Hispánicos, Alba de América, Explicación de Textos Literarios, Confluencia, Hispanic Journal, Chasqui, Hispanófila, Afro-Hispanic Review, Latin American Literary Review and Inti, among others.
+Her critical essays on Vargas Llosa and on numerous Spanish and Latin American authors have appeared in refereed journals such as Revista de Estudios Hispánicos, Alba de América, Explicación de Textos Literarios, Confluencia, Hispanic Journal, Chasqui, Hispanófila, Afro-Hispanic Review, Latin American Literary Review, Antípodas and Inti, among others.

-Her poetry and fiction in French, Spanish and English have appeared in numerous literary magazines, including Alba de América, ArLijo, The Aurorean, The Bitter Oleander, Black Tongue Review, Blue Fifth Review, Blue Lyra Review, Change Seven, Cider Press Review, Cimarron Review, Connotation Press, Cumberland Poetry Review, Cutthroat, Danse Macabre, Diode, Drunken Boat, Dublin Literary Review, Duende, Explicación de Textos Literarios, Fifth Wednesday Journal, Gargoyle, Hofstra, Innisfree, Journal Français d’Amérique, Knot Magazine, Letras Femeninas, Levure Littéraire, Life and Legends, Linden Lane Magazine, Mizna, Mountain Gazette, Negative Capability, The New York Quarterly, Nimrod, Parting Gifts, Pirene’s Fountain, Poet Lore, Poetic Diversity, Prairie Wolf Press, Puerto del Sol, Rowayat, Rowayat Français, Silent River Review, Solstice, The Smoking Poet, Sukoon, Valparaiso Review, Verse Daily and World Literature Today.
+Her poetry and fiction in French, Spanish and English have appeared in numerous literary magazines, including Alba de América, ArLijo, Annahar English Carpe Diem, The Aurorean, Axon: Creative Explorations, The Bitter Oleander, Black Tongue Review, Blue Fifth Review, Blue Lyra Review, Change Seven, Cider Press Review, Cimarron Review, Connotation Press, The Cordite Poetry Review, Cumberland Poetry Review, Cutthroat, Danse Macabre, Diode, Drunken Boat, Dublin Literary Review, Duende, The Ekphrastic Review, Explicación de Textos Literarios, Fifth Wednesday Journal, Gargoyle, Ghost Town, Hofstra, Indelible, Innisfree, Jabberwock, Journal Français d’Amérique, Knot Magazine, Letras Femeninas, Levure Littéraire, Life and Legends, Linden Lane Magazine, Live Encounters, The Mantle, Mayday, Mizna, Mockingheart Review, Mountain Gazette, Negative Capability, The New York Quarterly, Nimrod, Parting Gifts, Peacock Journal, Pirene’s Fountain, Poet Lore, Poetic Diversity, Prairie Wolf Press, Puerto del Sol, Riggwelter, Rowayat, Rowayat Français, Rusted Radishes, Silent River Review, Solstice, The Smoking Poet, Spectrum, Taos Journal of International Poetry and Art, Tiferet, SETU, Sukoon, Third Wednesday Magazine, Valparaiso Review, Verse Daily, Vox Populi, and World Literature Today.

-Habra was a five-times nominee for a 2016 Pushcart Prize and Best of the Net Anthology.
-Her work was translated into Turkish and Arabic and won several awards, including the Nazim Hikmet Poetry Award, The Eve of St Agnes Award, Linden Lane Magazine Poetry Prize, Pirene’s Fountain, Journal Français d’Amérique Poetry Prize, and Letras Femeninas’ Victoria Urbano Award for fiction and poetry.
+Habra was a fourteen-time nominee for a Pushcart Prize and Best of the Net Anthology.
+She was recently recognized amongst 10 Remarkable Women in Arab American Prose.
+Her work was translated into Arabic, Chinese and Turkish and won several awards, including the Nazim Hikmet Poetry Award, The Eve of St Agnes Award, Linden Lane Magazine Poetry Prize, Pirene’s Fountain, Journal Français d’Amérique Poetry Prize, and Letras Femeninas’ Victoria Urbano Award for fiction and poetry.
 She won Honorable Mention for the Tiferet Journal Poetry Competition, was a finalist for Nimrod’s Pablo Neruda Award and was short-listed twice for the New Millenium Award.

 Hedy Habra has a passion for painting and languages.
 She is fluent in French, Arabic, English, Spanish and Italian.
-She has taken several courses in Italian, Greek and Latin from WMU and is currently studying Mandarin Chinese at WMU’s Confucius Institute, where she has been studying Chinese Ink Brush Painting and practicing Tai Chi.
+She has taken several courses in Italian, Greek and Latin from WMU and for the past several years, she has been studying Mandarin Chinese and Chinese Ink Brush painting at WMU’s Confucius Institute as well as practicing Tai Chi.